20 Common Triggers of Hip Pain in Women

 How Hip Pain Differs in Women

-• Higher Risk of Certain Conditions – Women are more likely to develop:
+• Higher Risk of Certain Conditions – Women are more likely to have:

-• Hip osteoarthritis (due to changes in cartilage and bone density)
+• Hip osteoarthritis (because of changes in the joints and bone density)

 Understanding Women's Hip Pain: Causes, Prevention, and Management